shariq1989/cookbook/content/recipe/crispy_sesame_tofu.md

 For the Dressing:

-1. In a small bowl, whisk together the coconut milk, lime zest, chili paste, chili oil, and brown sugar until sugar dissolves completely.
-Slowly pour in the sesame oil and whisk until creamy.
+1. In a small bowl, whisk the coconut milk, lime zest, chili paste, chili oil, and brown sugar until the sugar dissolves completely.
+Slowly pour in the sesame oil and whisk until it becomes creamy.
+Set aside.

 For the Tofu:

-1. Pat dry the tofu with a paper towel and cut the tofu into rectangles.
+1. Pat dry the tofu with a towel and cut the tofu into rectangles.
 Season them lightly with salt and set them aside.
-2. In a small bowl, mix the panko, sesame seeds, black pepper, and chili flakes.
+2. In a small bowl, add the panko, sesame seeds, black pepper, and chili flakes.
 Pour this mixture into a small skillet with 1 tsp of sesame oil.
-Toast for 2-4 minutes.
+Toast the mixture for 2-4 minutes.
 3. Whisk the tapioca flour and water together in another bowl.
 4. Dip the tofu slices, one at a time, into the tapioca mixture; coat well.
 Then, dip the tofu into the bowl with the panko mixture.
-Be sure to coat the tofu well on all sides, then move to a plate.
+Be sure to coat the tofu well on all sides, then move to a wire rack.
 Repeat with remaining tofu slices.

 For the Frying:

 1. Set a wire rack into the rimmed baking sheet.
 2. Heat 1/4 cup oil in a cast-iron or stainless-steel skillet over medium-low heat.
-3. Test the oil heat by frying one tofu slice, adjust the heat accordingly.
+3. Test the oil by frying one tofu slice, adjust the heat accordingly.
 4. Then small batches, pan-fry the tofu until golden brown, about 2 minutes per side.
 Then, transfer the tofu slices to the rimmed baking sheet.
 Repeat with the remaining tofu.
 5. Allow the tofu slices to cool on the wire rack.
-6. To garnish, drizzle with the coconut dressing and serve with steamed jasmine rice, steamed broccoli, or steamed mixed vegetables as we did.
+6. To garnish, drizzle with the coconut chili dressing and serve with steamed jasmine rice, steamed broccoli, or steamed mixed vegetables as we did.

 ### ABOUT THE MEAL

 #### What main ingredients do I need for this meal?

-* Extra-Firm Tofu: This is the best tofu to use for frying.
+* Extra-Firm Tofu: Extra-firm tofu holds up best during the frying process.

-* Sesame Flavor: We introduce sesame into this dish in two ways: the sesame oil and sesame seeds.
+* Sesame: Sesame oil is introduced into this dish in two ways: the sesame oil and the sesame seeds.

-* Chili Flavor: We use chili oil, chili paste, and chili flakes.
-These spices balance the sweetness of the coconut dressing.
+* Chili: I use chili oil, chili paste, and chili flakes to add some heat that balances the sweetness of the coconut dressing.

 #### What equipment do I need to make this recipe?

 * 3 small bowls
 * A small skillet
-* A plate
-* A rimmed baking sheet
+* 2 rimmed baking sheets
-* A wire rack
+* 2 wire racks
 * A cast-iron skillet or stainless-steel skillet

 #### Is crispy sesame tofu vegetarian?
 Is it vegan?

-This dish is flavorful and both vegetarian and vegan-friendly.
+This dish is flavorful and vegetarian and vegan-friendly.

 ### INSTRUCTIONS: STEP-BY-STEP

 For the Dressing:

-1. In a small bowl, whisk together the coconut milk, lime zest, chili paste, chili oil, and brown sugar until sugar dissolves completely.
-Slowly pour in the sesame oil and whisk until creamy.
+1. In a small bowl, whisk the coconut milk, lime zest, chili paste, chili oil, and brown sugar until the sugar dissolves completely.
+Slowly pour in the sesame oil and whisk until it becomes creamy.
+Set aside.

 {{< figure src="/images/cst1.jpg" class="instructionFigure">}}

 For the Tofu:

-1. Pat dry the tofu with a paper towel and cut the tofu into rectangles.
+1. Pat dry the tofu with a towel and cut the tofu into rectangles.
 Season them lightly with salt and set them aside.

 {{< figure src="/images/cst10.jpg" class="instructionFigure">}}

-2. In a small bowl, mix the panko, sesame seeds, black pepper, and chili flakes.
+2. In a small bowl, add the panko, sesame seeds, black pepper, and chili flakes.
 Pour this mixture into a small skillet with 1 tsp of sesame oil.
-Toast for 2-4 minutes.
+Toast the mixture for 2-4 minutes.

 {{< figure src="/images/cst3.jpg" class="instructionFigure">}}